 Take action to mitigate climate change and build the adaptive capacities of indigenous women and girls;

 Ensure the free, prior, and informed consent of indigenous women and girls in matters affecting their environment, lands, and natural resources.
-This includes their participation in environmental and social impact assessments; and
+This includes their effective and meaningful participation in environmental and social impact assessments;

+Ensure that indigenous women and girls are equally benefitting from any initiatives in their lands, territories and resources i.e. environmental conservation and climate change mitigation among others; and

 Ensure the safety and support the work of indigenous women human rights defenders engaged in advocacy for environmental protection and climate justice.